Are you a shy person?

 Why did I feel out of place at Croatian social events?
 Because I wasn’t aware of the rules of Croatian small talk.
 Not until I experienced small talk in London.
 This taught me that every culture ‘talks’ differently.
 And that to really become part of a place, I should learn the ropes of small talk.

 You can do the same, and without speaking the language.

 Croatian small talk: the most valuable asset for a foreign traveller (and shy locals)

 As a foreign traveller in Croatia, you probably want to connect with local people.
-Many tourists feel sad for not being able to make friends in Zagreb.
+Many tourists feel sad for not being able to make friends on their travels.
 Time might be too short and my guess is you’re not YET proficient in Croatian small talk.

 Keep reading and I’ll teach you the basics.

 pick from 3 different designs featuring Croatian interlace, Croatian tattoo symbols, Glagolitic letters and the Croatian checkerboard Šahovnica.

 Think of small talk as a story.
 There’s the plot, the characters, the general mood and the main message.
 I’ll walk you through them – backwards.

 1. Croatian small talk allows people to bond